 - Ideally, reproofing is to be done on a warm day.

 - Place the coat in a sunny area for several minutes.
 This will allow for the coat to heat up, so that it feels soft and supple to the touch.
-Remember to warm the coat for just a few minutes.
+Remember to warm the jacket for just a few minutes.
 Do not leave it unattended for an extended period.
 Extended sun exposure can result in bleached fabric.